balinju/mongo-connector/README.md

 Find One Object
 ---------------

 Finds the first object that matches a given query.
-TODO if not exists?
+Throws a {@link MongoException} if no one matches the given query